hashicorp/terraform-provider-tfcoremock/README.md

 We provide a simple example here.
 View the [examples](./examples) and [docs](./docs) subdirectories for more examples.

-In this example, we have a `tfcoretfcoremock_simple_resource` defined as a data source with an identifier of `my_simple_resource`.
+In this example, we have a `tfcoremock_simple_resource` defined as a data source with an identifier of `my_simple_resource`.
 This means we create a file `terraform.data/my_simple_resource.json` which defines a simple resource with a single integer set.
-We then define a dynamic resource called `tfcoretfcoremock_dynamic_resource`.
+We then define a dynamic resource called `tfcoremock_dynamic_resource`.
 The dynamic resource holds a single integer, and is defined in the `dynamic_resources.json` file.
 Note, that we do not define an `id` field for this resource when we provide the definition.
 Despite this, we can still provide a value for the `id` in the configuration because the provider